fastenhealth/policy/connect/privacy_policy.md

 ## How We Share Your Information

-FASTEN CONNECT PROVIDE BIDIRECTIONAL SERVICES.
+FASTEN CONNECT PROVIDES BIDIRECTIONAL SERVICES.
 THIS GIVES YOU THE ABILITY TO REQUEST ACCESS TO YOUR HEALTH INFORMATION VIA TEFCA
 EXCHANGE AND TO HAVE THE OPTION TO SHARE YOUR HEALTH INFORMATION WITH OTHER PARTICIPANTS IN TEFCA.

 We only share your information when it’s needed to run our services or meet legal requirements.
 Where applicable, all of our uses and